PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_UDS/README.md

 ## Design

-We produced three csv's of UDS data covering the years 2004-2018.
-These tables are described in LucidCharts [here](https://app.lucidchart.com/invitations/accept/eac15c34-7d40-4af5-beb9-8358162a6e5b).
+Using code we produced the following tables:

 ### table patients_and_visits